Builderb0y/BigGlobe/scripting docs/1 - Basic syntax.md

 	* Extra member operations can be appended to the end.
 For example, `HashMap map = new().$put("a", 1).$put("b", 2)`.
 * `Type name := expression` same as with `=`, but also returns the newly initialized value.
 	* This makes it possible to do `int x = int y := int z := 0`.
+* `Type*(name1 = value1, name2 = value2, ...)` (new in V4.3.0) declares multiple variables of the same type without needing to specify the type more than once.
+	* The comma separating the name/value pairs is optional.
 * `Type functionName(Type1 param1, Type2 param2, ...: body)` function declaration.
 It can be called with `functionName(param1, param2, ...)`.
+	* As of V4.3.0, this supports multi-declaration syntax, so you can also do `Type functionName(Type1*(param1, param2, ...), Type2 param3, ...: body)`.
 * `ReturnType SelfType.methodName(Type1 param1, Type2 param2...: body)` extension method declaration.
 It can be called with `object.methodName(param1, param2, ...)`.
+	* Like function declarations, these also support multi-declaration syntax in V4.3.0+, and it works exactly the same way.
 * `Type` constant for a Class object representing Type.
 	* This is intended primarily for calling `Type.staticMethod()` or `Type.new()`, but it can also be used for debugging.
 For example, `print(Type)` will show you exactly what the underlying class of Type is, as sometimes the exposed name does not match the actual name.
 * `functionName(arguments)` calls the function with the provided arguments.